 The short version is this: As brick-and-mortar stores fall victim to online shopping, Amazon (AMZN) is not the only winner; Shopify is the winner that enables many of the companies that are smaller than Amazon.

 Back when that recommendation was published, the stock was trading at 159.
-As I write, it’s at 319; in other words, it’s up 135% in just over seven months!
+As I write, it’s at 375; in other words, it’s up 135% in just over seven months!